LaunchCodeEducation/web-fundamentals/syllabus/README.md

 2. `commit` and `push` your work to a repository on your Github profile.
 3. On Vocareum, click on the approriate assignment and then `clone` the repository into your work environment.
 4. Find a TF and demo your project for them.

+The first assignment, [Getting Started][getting-started], is essentially a step-by-step guide through the entire process.

+### Requirements

+To pass the class you must complete every assignment.
+You may submit up to 2 assignments after the specified due date.
+To pass with honors, you must complete every assignment on time.